stnolting/neorv32/README.md

 ---------------------------------------

-**:heart: A big shout-out to the community and all the [contributors](https://github.com/stnolting/neorv32/graphs/contributors)!
-This project would not be where it is without them.**
+**:heart: A big shout-out to the community and all the [contributors](https://github.com/stnolting/neorv32/graphs/contributors) - this project would not be where it is without them!**